Hinds County, Mississippi: Racial and ethnic composition

-With the trend of greater diversification in the United States leading up to and following the 2020 census, the population of non-Hispanic whites declined from 37.0% of the population in 2000 to 25.5% of the population in 2020.
-The 2020 census reported 69.2% of its population was Black or African American, 0.2% Native American, 1.0% Asian, nil% Pacific Islander, 2.0% of two or more races, and 2.0% Hispanic or Latino of any race.
+With the trend of greater diversification in the United States leading up to and following the 2020 census, the population of non-Hispanic whites declined from 54.0% of the population in 1980 to about 25.5% of the population in 2020.
+Since the 1990 census, the county's population has been majority Black or African American as detailed above.

 Law enforcement

 The Hinds County Sheriffs Department provides police services to areas of the county that are unincorporated or in municipalities that do not have their own local police force.
 It was founded on January 1, 1928.

 Tyrone Lewis took office January 3, 2012, taking over from Malcolm E. McMillin who had held the role for 20 years.
 Victor Mason defeated Tyrone Lewis August 4, 2015, as Lewis sought another term.
 Mason went on to secure the Office November 3, 2015.
 Mason defeated 3 other candidates securing more than seventy percent of the vote.
 Victor Mason was defeated in the Democratic Primary on August 27, 2019, by Lee D. Vance.
 On August 4, 2021, Sheriff Lee Vance was found deceased at his home after contracting COVID-19.
 The current sheriff is Tyree Jones, elected November 23, 2021.